-- Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.
+- Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.